 Now that we have a shared understanding of the terms, let’s shift back to the question at hand.
 How can we ensure virtual care improves patient outcomes?

-Virtual care must augment an existing primary care model
+Augmenting an existing primary care model

 There are virtual care platforms on the market that claim that more than 95% of care can be provided virtually.
 Others say that the majority of care can be provided via text.
-We question these assumptions.

-We believe that any successful virtual care model must fit into an existing primary care model.
+At Vera, we believe that any successful virtual care model must fit into an existing primary care model.
 There are two simple reasons for this:

 Coordinated in-person care when needed: At the height of the pandemic, Vera was able to provide 85% of its primary care services via virtual care.
 We believe this could be the norm going forward.
 But, there are still situations in which in-person care will be required, even with the advent of wearable technology applications designed for disease prevention and maintenance of health.
 Strong care coordination will make the transition from virtual to physical treatment seamless.